renesas-rz/rzv_ai_sdk/Q08_object_counter/readme.md

     cd <path_to_data_folder_on_host>
     git clone https://github.com/renesas-rz/rzv_ai_sdk.git
     ```
-    > Note 1: Please verify the git repository url if error occurs
+    >Note: Please verify the git repository url if error occurs.

     > Note 2: This command will download whole repository, which include all other applications, if you have already downloaded the repository of the same version, you may not need to run this command.